 Resolution: 2880 x 1920

 Screen: 13-inch PixelSense™ Display

 Storage: Up to 512GB SSD (PCIe, NVMe, M.2)

 Battery: Up to 9 hours 10 minutes

-Where other Surface Pro devices were based on Intel, allowing them to run any application that the specifications of the device could handle, creatives might feel restricted with the Surface Pro X and its much shorter list of supported software.
+Where other Surface Pro devices (such as the Surface Pro 6) were based on Intel, allowing them to run any application that the specifications of the device could handle, creatives might feel restricted with the Surface Pro X and its much shorter list of supported software.
 For example, Photoshop and Lightroom are the only current Adobe Suite applications that can run natively on an ARM-based device, so if you use multiple Adobe programs to complete a project you’ll find the hardware to be extremely restrictive.

 Surface Pro X: price

 You can pick up the Surface Pro X for around $799/£919, though this will only net you 8GB of RAM and 128GB SSD.
 If you're just wanting to use it for light work such as emails, surfing the web and streaming content then that'll serve you just fine, though you'll need some additional beef to run the small number of creative applications available.

 We would suggest opting for the top spec model, which has 16GB of RAM and 512GB of SSD storage for $1,499.99/£1,509.
 The price is far from cheap, but this is in line with pricing for similar hardware from the current generation of iPad Pro tablets powered by Apple’s own Silicon, the M1 chip.